rcemper/Native-API-for-ISOS/README.md

 timeout[5]:
 ****** connected ********
 ~~~
-Next you get a list of possibel demo actions.
+Next, you get a list of possible demo actions.
-No imput means no action.
+No input means no action.
 The menu loops until you exit.
 ~~~
 Populate Person by:100
      100